ToastedDev/toasted.dev/src/content/blog/dear-matheus.md

 createdAt: 2024-03-22
 ---

-Just yesterday as I write this, on March 21st, my friend (or, well, ex-friend) **Matheusify** (who we'll refer to as **Matheus** from now on) blackmailed and threatened me just because I didn't want to tell him a secret of mine.
+Just yesterday as I write this, on March 21st, my friend (or, well, ex-friend) **Matheusify**, who we'll refer to as **Matheus** from now on, blackmailed and threatened me just because I didn't want to tell him a secret of mine.

 This blog post delves into the deep delusion that Matheus has gone through.
 From the initial incident, to the reaction, to the apology, we've got it all.

 ## Credits

-Before we get into this, I'd like to thank [Galvin/Stats100](https://youtube.com/@Stats100), [Charlie from the MrBeast Stats crew](https://twitter.com/charlieashfordd), and [GNZGUY](https://youtube.com/@GNZGUY) for helping me get all of the evidence for this.
+Before we get into this, I'd like to thank [Galvin/Stats100](https://youtube.com/@Stats100), [Charlie from the MrBeast Stats crew](https://twitter.com/charlieashfordd), [GNZGUY](https://youtube.com/@GNZGUY), and [Dario](https://youtube.com/@DarioCounts) for helping me get all of the evidence for this.
 It's pretty hard to get evidence from a group chat you were kicked out of just because you didn't want to tell someone a secret.

 ## Chapter 1: The Backstory